TAM-DS/Idempotent-Data-Engineering-Foundation-System/README.md

 ---

-> *"The data doesn't lie.
-But only if the architecture is honest first."*
+> *"Every model is only as intelligent as the data beneath it.
+Every dashboard only as honest as the architecture behind it.
+I've seen million-dollar decisions made on corrupted data — nobody questioned the dashboard, they should have questioned the pipeline."*

 ---